David Binder (journalist)

 David Binder (February 22, 1931 – June 30, 2019) was a British-born American journalist, author and lecturer.
-He resided in Evanston, Illinois, after spending most of his adult life in Washington, D.C., Germany and Serbia.
+He resided in Evanston, Illinois, after spending most of his adult life in Washington, D.C., Germany and Yugoslavia.

 Early childhood and education

 Binder was born on February 22, 1931, in London, England, along with his twin sister Deborah, to American parents Abner Carroll Binder, an American journalist best known for contributions as a newspaper correspondent and editor for the Chicago Daily News and the Minneapolis Tribune, and Dorothy (Walton) Binder.
 He and his twin sister had two other siblings.

 Binder was particularly close to his siblings, his twin sister Debbie, his older sister Mary "Sis" Kelsey and his older brother Carroll Jr., who was later killed in action over France during World War II.
-His brother's untimely death – the subject of the book "One Crowded Hour: The Saga of An American Boy" by Jenane (Patterson) Binder — was the source of considerable despair for his family and eventually led to his enrollment at a distant boarding school in Pennsylvania at the age of 13.
+His brother's untimely death – the subject of the book One Crowded Hour: The Saga of An American Boy by Jenane (Patterson) Binder — was the source of considerable despair for his family and eventually led to his enrollment at a distant boarding school in Pennsylvania at the age of 13.

 The Carroll Binder Nieman Fellowship at Harvard University is named after Binder's father, a 1916 Harvard graduate, and Binder's brother, also a 1943 Harvard graduate, and is part of the Nieman Fellowship program at Harvard that "allow[s] a group of accomplished journalists — half American, half international — to come to Harvard for a year of study on the subjects of their choice."

 Born in London, Binder was raised in Highland Park, Illinois, a northern suburb of Chicago, until the age of 13, when he left home to attend George School, a Quaker boarding school in Pennsylvania.
 Following the academic path previously taken by his father and his older brother, he graduated from Harvard University in 1953, before attending the University of Cologne for graduate study on a Fulbright Scholarship.
 He worked as an assistant in American literature at the Salzburg Seminar in Austria in the summer of 1953.